mohankoli/python-study/Solid/SOLID_Principles_Python_Interview.md

 ## 3. L — Liskov Substitution Principle (LSP)

-> A child class should be usable wherever its parent class is expected **without breaking the program**.
+>A child class should be able to replace its parent class without breaking the code..

 ### ❌ Bad Example